 As agreed to by the Trustees of the Fund and in common with many benefit fund audits, the scope of our audit was limited to the records of the Fund and therefore, did not extend to an examination of the payroll records of the contributing employers.
-Accordingly, our verification of contribution revenue was limited to the amounts recorded in the records of the Fund and we were not able to determine whether any adjustments might be necessary to contribution revenue and increase (decrease) in net assets for the years ended December 31, 2023 and 2022, assets and liabilities as at December 31, 2023 and 2022 and net assets available for benefits as at January 1 and December 31 for both the 2023 and 2022 years.
+Accordingly, our verification of contribution revenue was limited to the amounts recorded in the records of the Fund and we were not able to determine whether any adjustments might be necessary to contribution revenue and increase in net assets for the years ended December 31, 2024 and 2023, assets and liabilities as at December 31, 2024 and 2023 and net assets available for benefits as at January 1 and December 31 for both the 2024 and 2023 years.
+Our audit opinion on the financial statements for the year ended December 31, 2023 was modified accordingly because of the possible effects of this limitation in scope.